shreyan1993/weather-forecast-app/README.md

 - Most of the Global css and variables are created under App.Theme.ts to demonstrate clear ability to also scope out css by keeping it clean.

+- Dropdown onKey up and down focus state is missing but it still works.

+- Although the state of the app is fairly relatively small and thus no library like Mobx or Rxjs has not been used to manage state.
+A simple context provider and hooks do the job here in keep the component free from data calls and states associated to global level data needed by all components

+# Improvements

+- In an ideal world, with coming iterations these are the few things the developer would have implemented.

+- Clean up and pull out css , or create mixins to it can be reused more often.

+- Add focus state to the dropdown to address accessibilty concern.

+- Cleanup the typings a bit more.

+- More code comments for further code explanation.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------